cakemanager/docs/docs/Installation.md

 - Read the [Manager Component](Components/Manager.md) for detailed documentation about the Manager-component.
 - Read the [Request Flow](Request-Flow.md) for detailed documentation about callbacks and events via the CakeManager.
 - Read the [Configurations](Configurations.md) for detailed documentation about the available configurations of the plugin.
+- Read the [Utils Docs](http://cakemanager-utils.readthedocs.org/en/latest) for documentation about all components and behaviors.